Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: Methodology

 \textbf{BBN and CMB constraints.} To derive the BBN and CMB constraints, we use the most recent results from cosmological observations.
-We use the values recommended by Particle Data Group~\cite{ParticleDataGroup:2024cfk} for the primordial helium-4 and deuterium abundances:
+For the deuterium abundance we use the value recommended by Particle Data Group~\cite{ParticleDataGroup:2024cfk} which is primarily based on primarily on~\cite{Cooke:2017cwo}, and for the primordial helium-4 abundance we use the very recent and precise measurement from~\cite{Aver:2026dxv}: